alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 ## Getting Started

-This guide will not cover how to upgrade an official Sony PS2 internet adapter with a SATA connector kit, but if you are planning to use a SATA hard drive it will be the single hardware modification required before starting this guide.
-Most kits will come with picture instructions for how to install the mod.
+If you are planning to use a SATA hard drive it will be the single hardware modification required before starting this guide.
+The console mods wiki provides a [thorough text guide with diagrams here](https://consolemods.org/wiki/PS2:SATA_Board_for_LAN_Adapter), but in addition most kits will come with picture instructions for how to install the mod.

 Once installed, you can begin the guide.